chrisquince/DESMAN/complete_example_snakemake/README.md

     snakemake --cores 8 confusion_matrix_plot --resources memory=6000000
 ```

+This will use 8 cores adjust to appropriate for your set-up.

 ### Extract clusters associated with E. Coli

 In this dataset there is several E. Coli strains present, which CONCOCT is not able to resolve properly.